-The NASA GLOBE Clouds team at NASA Langley Research Center in Hampton, Virginia, USA receives all cloud observations submitted through the GLOBE (Global Learning and Observations to Benefit the Environment) Program.
-Cloud observations submitted through various protocols and methods, including the GLOBE Observer mobile app, are then collocated with satellite data from various Earth-observing platforms, a process referred to as a satellite match.
+The NASA GLOBE Clouds team at NASA Langley Research Center in Hampton, Virginia, USA receives all overhead cloud reports from human observers submitted through the GLOBE (Global Learning and Observations to Benefit the Environment) Program.
+The ground-based cloud observations submitted through various protocols and methods, including the GLOBE Observer mobile app, are then collocated with satellite observations of clouds from various Earth-observing platforms, a process referred to as a satellite match.
 This document is a guide to how the ground-satellite collocation or satellite match is done by the team.
-A full description of The GLOBE Program's dataset can be found in the GLOBE Data Users Guide (https://www.globe.gov/globe-data/globe-data-user-guide).
+A full description of The GLOBE Program's dataset can be found in the GLOBE Data User Guide.